nexB/aboutcode-example-code/README.md

 ## Contents
 * `greenfield/` -- Dir containing code used for ABCM presentation
-* `greenfield-clipeu.json` -- scancode file for greenfile codebase
-* `greenfield-db.sqlite` -- ABCM sqlite file for greenfield codebase
-* `workshop-examples/` -- Dir containing examples for ARRIS workshop
+* `workshop-examples/` -- Dir containing examples for workshop
+* `results` -- scancode and aboutcode manager result files (for reference)

 Code found in this repository fall under multiple different software licenses.